123AB/ET4310Lab1/Lab2.md

 ## Conclusion

 ## Future Improvement
+Finally, we want to point to some possible improvement plans.
+1. The network become our bottleneck and in the future with the 5G development, the testing performance would be better if the hardware stteing keeeps same.
+2. As the dataset increases, the amount of data being shuffled would increase.
+Therefore our code for the spark and scala mapreduce operation still need to be improved to reduce the running time.
+3. Write a script to automate the all test settings to reduce the time cost.

 Table 4: Memory, CPUs, storage, network, and the costs of several instance types that we use.